 The items currently in maintenance are also summarized under notifications bell.
 This is the place for quick view and actions on service events i.e. active, completed.

 The services notifications section lets you keep tabs on service and maintenance events for all items on the system.
-The Active tab shows all service items that are currently in the maintenance state, the Completed tab lists all completed service events while the Pending tab displays all service events that are due but are yet to be processed.
+The Active tab shows all service items that are currently in the maintenance state, the Completed tab lists all completed service events, the Scheduled tab shows all service events that have been scheduled, while the Pending tab displays all service events that are due but are yet to be processed.

 2. Tracking Warranties in EZRentOut